History of Research & Archaeological Sites

 Sylvanus Morley was told about a large ruin by a chiclero (gum-resin harvester) named Aurelio Aguayo, who claimed to have first come across the jungle city five years prior.
 He was not disappointed, excitedly calling the site “the largest city of the Old Empire in northeastern Petén.”
 It was during this first visit that Morley and his team named the site Xultun—xul meaning “end” and tun meaning “stone” in Yukatek Mayan.
 This name was chosen for the 10.3.0.0.0 date of Stela 10 (889 CE), the latest known Long Count date in the Maya Lowlands at the time.
 Between 1921 and 1924, the Carnegie Institution generated a rough map of Xultun’s main architectural groups and documented its carved monuments.

 In the 1970s in the midst of the Guatemalan Civil War, Erik Von Euw spent several months at Xultun on behalf of the Harvard Corpus of Hieroglyphic Inscriptions Project.
-He noted the disappearance of various monuments including Stela 10 and widespread looting underway, the scars of which are still visible across the site.
+He noted the disappearance of various monuments including Stela 10 and widespread looting was underway, the scars of which are still visible across the site.
+The site would remain known only through its monuments for approximately 90 years until the first archaeological excavations by PRASBX.

 2001 - 2021